costajob/thron/README.md

 ```

 ## Interface
-The following exaples illustrates how to use this library.
+The following examples illustrates how to use this library.
 Thron APIs include a broad range of methods, for a complete list of them please  consult the [official APIs documentation](https://developer.thron.com/index.php).
 For the APIs that accepts composed arguments simply use the dynamic entity described
 above: just be aware to name its attributes by snake-case and not as the